adrienycart/MLM_decoding/README.md

 * `-w FLOAT`: The weight to use for a constant weight model.
 Use `-w 1.0` to use the acoustic model only, thresholding at 0.5.
 * `--save output_path`: Save results in the given directory.

 **Important**: The results with 16th-note timesteps will be comparable to those in the paper.
 For the 40ms timestep, we use an additional post-processing step to remove short gaps.
-To do this, run evaluate.py with `--save output_path`, and then evaluate with: `python evaluate_load.py output_path data_path --gap`
+To do this, run evaluate.py with `--save output_path`, and then evaluate with: `python evaluate_load.py output_path data/test --gap`

+#### With Offset Evaluation
+To evaluate model notewise model performance including offsets, add `--with_offset` to the call to `evaluate.py` (for 16th-note timestep) or `evaluate_load.py` (for 40ms timesteps).

 ## HMM